nnayak2/CG_P2_OpenGLRenderer/README.txt

 EXE files are in debug and release folders.(along with dependency glut32.dll)

 Initial setup:
-On the console, please enter parameters as asked.
+On the console, please enter parameters as asked. (how many textures and each texture name completely. ex: "xyz.bmp")
-Load at least one image file.
-Error handling not yet done if 0 textures are present.

 Files:
 Have your image files in current drectory
 Have view.txt and window.txt in current directory is you want to have custom viewing setup

 Key Mapping:
-Light toggle -  l
+Light toggle ->              l
-Translate X and Y - Arrow keys
+Translate X and Y ->         Arrow keys
-Translate Z - [ and ]
+Translate Z ->               [ and ]
-Scale - q and w
+Scale ->                     q and w
-Toggle between textures - , and .
+Toggle between textures ->   , and .

 Limitations:
-Loading obj without normals and tex coords causes program to crash.
+Loading obj without normals and tex coords causes not so nice output and no textures.

 Credits to external sources: